Table of Contents

 Which months are known as the peak season for trade?

 Quarter 4 (especially starting around Halloween and slowing down even after the New Year) is known as the busiest time of the year for shippers and retailers.
 During this time, online retailers should expect a surge of orders in the logistics and transportation industry, including shipping carriers, who are much busier than normal.

 Can you outsource peak shipping season?

 Yes!
-It’s always a good idea to get started with a 3PL sooner than later to prep for busiest season of the year.
-Partnering with a 3PL company like ShipBob can help make the chaotic holiday season a lot more manageable, especially if you’re hoping to transition fulfillment from your home to a professional, launching a new brand, or looking to move from managing your own warehouse or do a hybrid approach.
+It’s always a good idea to get started with a 3PL sooner than later to prep for the busiest season of the year.
+Partnering with a 3PL company like ShipBob can help make the chaotic holiday season a lot more manageable, especially if you’re hoping to transition fulfilment from your home to a professional, launching a new brand, or looking to move from managing your own warehouse or do a hybrid approach.